communication

 Communicating Your Business in 60 Seconds - by Kirstin Carey

 It took me 8 months before I finally got my first lead from this networking group,” a woman (we’ll call her… Megan) said at one of my networking meetings.
 I was shocked.
 8 months!
-My first sale had come in the first meeting & nearly every meeting after that.
+My first sale had come in the first meeting and nearly every meeting after that.
 What were we doing differently?

 Megan has been a member of our networking group for about 4 years.
 My membership began about 6 months ago.
-After recovering from Megan’s shocking statement, I realized that though I met Megan at my first meeting & everyone had a chance to give a “60 Second Commercial” at each meeting to explain his or her business, I had no idea what Megan did.
+After recovering from Megan’s shocking statement, I realized that though I met Megan at my first meeting and everyone had a chance to give a “60 Second Commercial” at each meeting to explain his or her business, I had no idea what Megan did.

 What do you do,” I asked her.